Harry Knifton

 In November 1934, the contents of Red Hill Farm were put up for auction and the tenancy ended.

 Harry and Winnie’s first child, James ‘Ian’ Knifton, was born at Rosehill, Winnie’s parents’ house in Ambergate, on 18th June 1935.
 His baptism certificate notes that he was baptised on 16th July by the Vicar of Ambergate.
 However, he appears to have been ill since the baptism was done privately, perhaps at Rosehill.
 A few days later, Ian was taken to Derby Royal Infirmary where he died.
-He was buried in a small coffin behind the headstone of his grandparents’ grave in Horsley churchyard on 20th July 1935.
+He was buried in a small coffin behind the headstone of his grandparents’ grave in Horsley Churchyard on 20th July 1935.

 During the Second World War, the local ‘War Ag’ office instructed farmers how much corn they had to grow.
 The office had five sets of tractors and threshing drums but also needed contractors such as Harry.
 We know Harry was threshing at Stanley between 29th May and 29th July 1941.

-After the war, Harry continued with his business, taking his threshing drum to farms in Horsley Woodhouse, Smalley, Morley, Horsley, Denby, Spondon, Breadsall, Kilburn, and Stanley.
+After the war, Harry continued with his contracting business, taking his threshing drum to farms in Horsley Woodhouse, Smalley, Morley, Horsley, Denby, Spondon, Breadsall, Kilburn, and Stanley.

-Harry and Winnie’s third child was born in 1943 at Wood Lane, followed by their fourth child, Richard, in 1945.
+Harry and Winnie’s third child was born in 1943 at 43 Wood Lane, followed by their fourth child, Richard, in 1945.

 Many times Harry and Winnie offered to buy Woodwynde from its owner George Brooks, but it wasn’t until after his death in 1955 that his daughters sold it to them.
-Around this time, Harry also acquired a used Combine Harvester from Burgess of Derby.

 In January 1959, Harry and his oldest son were in the W9 tractor, descending towards the bend near the Hunters Arms at Kilburn.
 As they turned the corner, a lorry coming from the right skidded sideways and hit the tractor’s engine, breaking it into three parts.
 It was unusable.
 Harry bought another used W9 tractor (registration plate EFU 50) from Cripps of Triumph Road, Nottingham, and a pick-up bailer at the same time.

 Harry bought a used Massey Harris 726 combine harvester from Burgess of Derby (registration plate GUJ 202).
 In 1960 he added a David Brown 25D tractor (registration plate 215 ANU), which was smaller than the W9 but with high and low gears suitable for bailing.
+He also bought a plough for the David Brown.
+The combine was kept in a barn that Harry had built, and the David Brown, pick-up bailer, and plough were kept in a lean-to shed, which is where he also hung onions that he had grown in the summer.

-Harry Knifton died at Woodwynde on 21st October 1965, aged 70.
-He had suffered from breathing difficulties caused by threshing dust.
-His funeral was held on 25th October at Horsley Woodhouse Church, followed by burial in the churchyard of St Clements and St John at Horsley.
-He was buried in an English Oak coffin.
+Harry was buried in an English oak coffin.
 A white marble curb memorial was erected in July 1966 with a white marble vase and white marble chippings on the top, although when they became dirty Winnie had them replaced with green stones.
 The far side of the inscription read ‘IN LOVING MEMORY OF A DEVOTED HUSBAND AND FATHER’ and on the east side ‘HARRY KNIFTON AT REST 21ST OCT.
 1965 AGED 70 YEARS’.
 The west side was left blank, the intended place for the future inscription for Winnie.
 However, for practical maintenance purposes, the curbing needed to be replaced, which Winnie asked to be done after her death.
 It was replaced with a headstone.

-The Robey threshing drum which Harry used for most of his working life was given to John Bosworth, a butcher at Smalley, by Winnie.
+The Robey threshing drum which Harry had used for most of his working life was given to John Bosworth, a butcher at Smalley, by Winnie.
 The drum then found its way to Elvaston Castle, where it was neglected and fell into ruin.
 In 2000 it was acquired by a local farmer for restoration.
 The drum had found its way back to where it originated.

 After her husband’s death, Winnie continued to live at Woodwynde for two years.
 On 15th September 1967 she paid a deposit for a house at 69 Wellington Street, Heanor, which she moved in to with her youngest son Richard, on 31st January 1968.
 One of her other children was also living in the area.